rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

 At this point, you should have a white window with a resolution of 1920 by 1080 pixels.

-Before we continue, we first need to understand the rubato heirarchy (we'll explain it first, then walk you through it). rubato has 4 levels of structure, in order: Scenes, Groups, Game Objects, and Components.
+Before we continue, we first need to understand the rubato heirarchy (we'll explain it first, then walk you through it). rubato has 3 levels of structure, in order: Scenes, Game Objects, and Components.

-:func:`Scenes <rubato.structure.scene.Scene>` hold two premade Groups.
-One for menu items (the UI) and one for the main Game Objects.
+:func:`Scenes <rubato.structure.scene.Scene>` hold a set of Game Objects.
 It also manages a :func:`Camera <rubato.utils.rendering.camera.Camera>`.
 Scenes are used to separate different sections of a game.
 For example, you could have each game level in a different scene.
 To move between levels, you would simply switch scenes.

-:func:`Groups <rubato.structure.group.Group>` are the next layer down.
-They can hold either Game Objects or other Groups.
-Their main purpose is divide different "groups" of items (hence the name!).
-For example, items in two different groups won't automatically collide with each other, but items sharing a Group will.
-We won't be making any new Groups in this tutorial because their functionality isn't necessary for the platformer.

 :func:`Game Objects <rubato.structure.gameobject.game_object.GameObject>` are the main objects in a game.
 They have a position and z-index, and represent a "thing", such as a player, an enemy, or a platform.
 Their behavior is almost entirely